cypress-io/circleci-orb/docs/examples.md

 ## no-workspace

-Faster "cypress/run" job that does not attach workspace, because there are no jobs that follow, so no need save anything.
+Faster "cypress/run" job that does not attach workspace, because there are no jobs that follow, so no need to save files.

 ```yaml
 version: 2.1